jakemulf/google-analytics-twitter-ads-deephaven/README.md

 TWITTER_ACCESS_TOKEN
 TWITTER_ACCESS_TOKEN_SECRET
 SLACK_API_TOKEN
+SCHEDULED
 ```

-`GOOGLE_KEY` should be the file contents of the `./secrets/google-key.json` file, and the rest of them should be the same values used to run the project.
+`GOOGLE_KEY` should be the file contents of the `./secrets/google-key.json` file, `SCHEDULED` should be set to `true`, and the rest of them should be the same values used to run the project.